kloffy/dll2lib/README.md

 *****

-Before using this utility, please ensure that Visual Studio is installed on your system.
+Before attempting to use this utility, please ensure that Visual Studio is installed on your system.